SIP networking and firewall configuration

 Firewall rules

 Configure your firewall to allow the following traffic.
-Both IP addresses must be allowlisted, as Vapi may use either one for any given call.
+Both SIP signalling IP addresses must be allowlisted, as Vapi may use either one for any given call.
+For RTP media, allow traffic on the full port range without IP restrictions since Vapi uses dynamic IPs for media.

 Inbound rules (traffic from Vapi to your network)